mbuotidem/mbuotidem.github.io/content/blog/fasthtml-aws-lambda-tutorial/index.md

 We'll build the infrastructure for this using Terraform, specifically the [AWS Lambda module](https://github.com/terraform-aws-modules/terraform-aws-lambda) from [serverless.tf](https://serverless.tf/).
 We'll also leverage [AWS Lambda Web Adapter](https://github.com/awslabs/aws-lambda-web-adapter) to make our local development story smooth and purely Docker based.
 This lets us migrate to ECS, EKS or even off AWS if we need to play the startup cloud credit arbitrage game.
-You can find all the code below and more [here](https://github.com/mbuotidem/cle).

 #### The Dockerfile